Eldeston/ESTN-Shaders/README.md

    * [@Eldeston's Channel](https://www.youtube.com/channel/UCQCkkFh25ydxZwCqpBhJJlg?view_as=subscriber)

 # Downloads
    Extract the pack to your resource pack folder after dowloading the pack.
 Make sure the shader is prioritized above all the other packs.
+These links use no ad shorteners in case you can't download it through one of the download links in McpeDL.
+If possible, **please** use at least one of the download links in McpeDL to support me.
    * [ESTN Github Edition 1.6.3 (latest)](https://github.com/Eldeston/ESTN-Shaders/archive/master.zip)
    * [ESTN Official 1.6.2](https://drive.google.com/file/d/1E44ah7tZrr2WXHXdumUlM0Fxt2U1_cvv/view)